RelativelyFine/refusal_direction/README.md

 This repository extends the work done by
 [Refusal in Language Models Is Mediated by a Single Direction](https://github.com/andyrdt/refusal_direction)

+This is an experimental project for testing if refusal is better mediated in multiple directions rather than one.
+We obtained results that show that refusal is indeed better mediated in two directions, but these directions are not nessasarily the top two candidate vectors.
+CE Loss showed a minor decrease.

 ## Setup

 ```bash